Deploy Settings

 Running this operation will extract the schema from Umbraco and output it to the `.uda` files on disk.

 Running this operation will clear the cached artifact signatures from the Umbraco environment.
-This should not be necessary, however, it may resolve reports of schema mismatches when transferring content that has been aligned.
+This should not be necessary; however, it may resolve reports of schema mismatches when transferring content that has been aligned.

 This operation will set the cached artifact signatures for all entities within the Umbraco environment.
-Use this when signatures have been cleared and you want to ensure they are pre-generated before attempting a potentially longer restore or transfer operation.
+Use this when signatures have been cleared, and you want to ensure they are pre-generated before attempting a potentially longer restore or transfer operation.

-## Schema Comparison
+## Schema

 The table shows:

-* The name of the schema
+* The name of the schema.

-* The file name
+* The file name.

-* Whether the file exists in Umbraco
+* Whether the item exists in Umbraco.

-* Whether the file exists
+* Whether the file exists on disk.

-* Whether the file is up-to-date
+* Whether the file is up-to-date.

 This will show the difference between entities stored in Umbraco and the `.uda` file stored on disk.